Spy Smasher (serial): Plot

-Alan Armstrong (Kane Richmond) as the Spy Smasher is a costumed vigilante and freelance agent, not associated with the US government as the country has not yet joined its allies in World War II.
-After discovering information about Nazi activities in occupied France, he is captured and ordered to be executed, but with the help of Pierre Durand (Franco Corsaro), he escapes back to the United States, meeting with his twin brother Jack (Kane Richmond).
+Alan Armstrong as the Spy Smasher is a costumed vigilante and freelance agent, not associated with the US government, as the country has not yet joined its allies in World War II.
+After discovering information about Nazi activities in occupied France, he is captured and ordered to be executed, but with the help of Pierre Durand, he escapes back to the United States, meeting with his twin brother Jack.
 Jack is incorrectly recognized and attacked by a Nazi agent on American soil.
-The agent works for a sabotage leader codenamed The Mask (Hans Schumm), who operates a U-boat near the coast.
-Eve Corby (Marguerite Chapman) plays Jack's fiancé.
+The agent works for a sabotage leader codenamed The Mask, who operates a U-boat near the coast.
+Eve Corby plays Jack's fiancée.

 The Mask's attacks on the United States begin with an attempt to flood the country with forged money and destroy the economy.
-When this is defeated, he continues with other attacks including destroying aircraft, oil and munitions intended for Britain.
-Constant defeats at the hands of Spy Smasher, with support from Jack Armstrong and Admiral Corby (Sam Flint), also leads the villain to take the fight back to the masked hero.
+When this is defeated, he continues with other attacks, including destroying aircraft, oil, and munitions intended for Britain.
+Constant defeats at the hands of Spy Smasher, with support from Jack Armstrong and Admiral Corby, also lead the villain to take the fight back to the masked hero.
 In the end, the villain is killed aboard his own U-boat in a sea of flaming oil.